 Jemar Tisby is an historian and a theologian.
 And he’s grieved over the church’s direct and indirect complicity with racism in American history.
 This book provides an excellent overview of the history of racism in the United States, and Tisby attempts to demonstrate the various ways the church failed to take effective or sufficient action.
 It is sobering and reflective book.

 Each of these books have been helpful to me in my personal development as it relates to racial reconciliation.
 While I don’t agree with everything in them, they each offer a unique perspective that was helpful for me to consider.
-I learned important truths in every book.

 If nothing else, the variety of these books – both in their tone and content – only serve to demonstrate the need for the church to keep engaging in this topic.
 I agree with Dr. John Perkins when he wrote:

 There is no institution on earth more equipped or more capable of bringing transformation to the cause of reconciliation than the church.